DormantLogician/equal-language-concept/doc/Operation.md

 Used to pose questions about what certain structures are.

+The way intersections are processed differs depending on what is being intersected - for example, sequences are compared side by side, and order and size of sequence affects whether intersection yields a contradiction or a solution.
+For collections, each item in collection checked once against every item on other side of intersection.

 Generates a single category that contains only structures all members of intersection have in common - it is defined for union, sequence, collection, sum, and product categories.